krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     Identifies the default Kerberos realm for the client.
 Set its value to your Kerberos realm.
 If this is not specified and the TXT record lookup is enabled (see :ref:`udns_label`), then that information will be used to determine the default realm.
 If this tag is not set in this configuration file and there is no DNS information found, then an error will be returned.

 **default_tgs_enctypes**
     Identifies the supported list of session key encryption types that should be returned by the KDC.
 The list may be delimited with commas or whitespace.
-Kerberos supports many different encryption types, and support for more is planned in the future. (see :ref:`senct_label` for a list of the accepted values for this tag).
+Kerberos supports many different encryption types, and support for more is planned in the future. (see :ref:`Supported_Encryption_Types_and_Salts` for a list of the accepted values for this tag).
 The default value is *aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4*.

 **default_tkt_enctypes**
     Identifies the supported list of session key encryption types that should be requested by the client.
 The format is the same as for default_tgs_enctypes.
 The default value for this tag is *aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4*.